 - a.
 If a security is downgraded below the minimum required by this investment policy, the Treasurer will use discretion in determining whether to sell or hold the security based on its current maturity, the economic outlook for the issuer, and other relevant factors. - b.
 If a decision is made to retain a downgraded security in the portfolio, its presence in the portfolio will be monitored and reported quarterly to the governing board. - C. Mitigating market risk in the portfolio: Market risk is the risk that the portfolio value will fluctuate due to changes in the general level of interest rates.
 The County recognizes that, over time, longer-term portfolios have the potential to achieve higher returns.
 On the other hand, longer-term portfolios have higher volatility of return.
 The County will mitigate market risk by providing adequate liquidity for short-term cash needs, and by making longer-term investments only with funds that are not needed for current cash flow purposes.
 The County further recognizes that certain types of securities, including variable rate securities, securities with principal paydowns prior to maturity, and securities with embedded options, will affect the market risk profile of the portfolio differently in different interest rate environments.
 The County, therefore, adopts the following strategies to control and mitigate its exposure to market risk: - 1.
 The County will maintain a minimum of three months of budgeted operating expenditures in short term investments to provide sufficient liquidity for expected disbursements; - 2.
-The maximum percent of callable securities (does not include "make whole call" securities as defined in the Glossary) in the portfolio will be 20%; - 3.
-The maximum stated final maturity of individual securities in the portfolio will be five years, except as otherwise stated in this policy; and, - 4.
+The maximum stated final maturity of individual securities in the portfolio will be five years, except as otherwise stated in this policy; and, - 3.
 The duration of the portfolio will at all times be approximately equal to the duration (typically plus or minus 20%) of a Market Benchmark Index selected by the County based on the County's investment objectives, constraints, and risk tolerances.